MarcoCaglia/case_study_bank_merging/README.md

 Lastly, the user can call the export method and specifiy the output format (csv, json or xml), the output name and the output path.
 To load the output into a SQL table, the user can use the export_to_csv method.

 Please note, that there are more parameters to be customized.
-For more details please refer to the dicstrings in the code.
+For more details please refer to the docstrings in the code.

 ## Next Steps